sodascience/metasyn/docs/source/improve_synth.rst

 Privacy: ``privacy``
 ^^^^^^^^^^^^^^^^^^^^

-You can set the privacy only for specific columns:
+You can override the privacy level for specific columns:

 .. tab:: Python